Territorial Center of Recruitment and Social Support: 2024

-December 19, 2024, near Kiev, the TCR and police ‘smoked’ the driver out of the car with tear gas and set him on fire.
+December 19, 2024, near Kyiv, the TCR and police ‘smoked’ the driver out of the car with tear gas and set him on fire.
 December 22, 2024, according to the People's Deputy of Ukraine Artem Dmytruk, the father of a forcibly mobilized young man whom he tried to save was killed in the Odessa TCR.
 In general, suspicious deaths of those forcibly mobilized to the TCR are by no means isolated.
 A man hospitalized after being beaten died from a traumatic brain injury he suffered on December 29, 2024 at the Sumy TCR.